ayushjunghare-data/Insurance-powerbi-dashboard/README.md

 Open to opportunities in **Data Analyst / Power BI Analyst** roles.

 ---
+## 🤝 Let's Connect
+If you found this project interesting or would like to collaborate:

+🔗 LinkedIn: linkedin.com/in/ayush-junghare-52458527a

+---

 ## ⭐ Support
 If you find this project useful, please consider giving this repository a ⭐.